DaemonicLabs/Voodoo/docs/quickstart.md

 make sure to *NOT DELETE* existing files on the fileserver

 example with `"uploadBaseUrl": "https://mydomain.com/mc/"`
-`/_upload/voodoo/packages.json` should be accessible from `https://mydomain.com/mc/packages.json`
+`/_upload/voodoo/magicpack.json` should be accessible from `https://mydomain.com/mc/magicpack.json`

-`/_upload/multimc-voodoo` contains multimc instances that selfupdate (TODO: currently it create a zip for each version, but they all selfupdate?)
+`/_upload/multimc-voodoo` contains multimc instances that selfupdate

 ### Deploy server